BitPatty/fluent-plugin-parser-cloudfoundry-syslog/README.md

 ## Limitations

-- Values in `STRUCTURED-DATA`, such as app names, may not contain quotes since they're not being escaped on CloudFoundry's side.
-See https://github.com/cloudfoundry/loggregator-agent-release/issues/69
+- ~~Values in `STRUCTURED-DATA`, such as app names, may not contain quotes since they're not being escaped on CloudFoundry's side.
+See https://github.com/cloudfoundry/loggregator-agent-release/issues/69~~ => should be fixed with https://github.com/cloudfoundry/loggregator-agent-release/releases/tag/v6.3.7

 ## Credit